Admin Overview

 5. Determine the root cause

-Supporting User Issues
+Resolving User Issues

-When users need help:
+When team members need help:

 1. Understand what they're trying to accomplish